 Images may be taken of your bodily structures.
 This can be done with:

 Treating sinus or dental infections right away may prevent them from spreading to the eyes.
-In addition, children should be protected with the Hib B vaccine, which will prevent most of the Haemophilus influenzae type B infections.
+In addition, children should be protected with the Hib B vaccine.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.